-The TOE version represents the version of the TOE software and the TOE documentation.
-The TOE version format is 4.2.x.y where "x" defines a minor software version linked to fix versioning data.
-See section 1.3 for more details.
+(\)The TOE version represents the version of the TOE software and the TOE documentation.
+The TOE version format is 4.1.x.y where "x" defines a minor software version linked to fix versioning data.
+See chapter 1.5 of [AGD-OPE] for more details.
 Else, the "y" defines a change on guidance [AGD] but no change on software.